kblocksio/portal/README.md

 git-crypt unlock /path/to/git-crypt-key
 ```

-Setup all of the secrets and certs to your cluster:
+Setup all of the secrets and certs to your cluster.
+Refer to [docs/enabling-slack-notifications.md](docs/enabling-slack-notifications.md) for more information on how to setup Slack notifications for the cluster.

 > Replace `KBLOCKS_SYSTEM_ID` with the system id if you are installing to a non-local cluster